 Black and white garlic start their life as the same product.
 The difference lies in respecting the virtues of aging.
-To bring out the best of flavors, to bring out that unique taste, time and mastery of the maturation process are required.
+Time and mastery of the maturation process are required to bring out the best of flavors, to bring out that unique taste.
 The taste of matured black garlic is not overpowering, but has real sweetness to it instead.
 It’s fantastic for slicing up and tossing into a salad, but can be eaten in so many other ways.
 There are loads of flavor combinations for you to experiment with!

 Fresh purple garlic from Las Pedroñeras